slateci/slateci.github.io/_docs/quickstart/quickstart-cluster-install.md

 This guide assumes a freshly installed CentOS 7 system.
 All techniques should generalize to other suitably modern Linux systems, but specific commands can differ.

+This guide also assumes that your Kubernetes head node (or control plane) is on a publicly accessible IP with port 6443 open, in order for the SLATE API server to communicate with your cluster.

 ## Obtain a SLATE token

 If you have not done so already, go to [the SLATE portal](https://portal.slateci.io/) and create an account.